 could be; who sacrifice an easy path to retirement for an audacious goal.

-Most statues are built as a memorial of inspiration or appreciation.
+Most statues built are memorials of inspiration or appreciation.
 George Washington has a statue in Budapest, Hungary – he never slept in Budapest, but you can read why they built a statue for him through this American Hungarian Federation link.

 Let’s also acknowledge the many statues built for dictators.
-Are you a leader or a dictator who lead by coercion and fear acting as if the only right answer is your answer?
+Are you a leader or a dictator that leads by coercion and fear who acts as if the only right answer is your answer?
 How would others label you a leader or a dictator?

 Share this Post